RaptorCapture247/AquaVaults-Swapper/README.md

 # Aqua-Vaults-Swapper
 ---

-🪐 Running the HTML Project Locally (Phantom + Helius RPC)
+🪐 Running the Aqua Vaults HTML Swapper Locally (Phantom + Helius RPC)

 This project is a single HTML file that must be served via a local server to connect to Phantom Wallet and a Solana RPC via Helius.
 Opening it directly in the browser will not work.